Step 1: Begin by visiting

 Step 6: Briefly outline the reason why you are requesting the appeal in the box provided and select “Submit."

 Step 7: Select the “2022-2023 Family Contribution Appeal" tab:

 Step 8: Select the “PJ Expected Family Contribution (EFC) Appeal" task and click on the “Fill Out" button to complete the form.
 Read all of the directions provided and complete the form as instructed:

 Step 9: When you are asked for your signed statement (which you will type in the box provided), you will have the opportunity to also indicate that you will provide supporting documentation.

 All students must provide supporting documentation as outlined in the instructions on the electronic form.
 You must check this box:

 Step 10: When completing the electronic form, you will be asked for your e-signature.
 Your e-sign password is the same password you used to access the electronic forms page.

 Step 11: Once you have completed the electronic form, you will be returned to the task page where you will see the requirement asking that you upload supporting documentation.
 You may upload documents you have saved on your computer, or you may upload photographs of documents you have taken (with your cell phone, for example).
 The documents you must provide are outlined on the electronic appeal form.
-Once you have uploaded your supporting documentation, select the “Submit" button, and then the green “Finish" button.
+Once you have uploaded your supporting documentation, select the “Submit" button, and then the blue “Finish" button.